- Teach English to children in Ghana

 - Transport between your accommodation and project

 Throughout your placement in Ghana you will be accommodated in a shared volunteer house in Teshie, near the capital city of Accra.
 Centrally located, you are in easy reach of local shops, banks, bars and even the beach!

 You’ll be sharing a dormitory style room with other volunteers of the same gender, each room accommodates between 2 and 12 volunteers.
 There are also shared bathroom facilities including toilets and showers (cold water).There are fans in each room and air conditioning is available at night time only for a fee which can be arranged locally.

-Transport from your accommodation to your project each day is not included in the programme, so you will need to make your own way to and fro.
+Transport from your accommodation to your project each day is not included in the programme, so you will need to make your own way to and from your project.
 During the first few days of your programme, a member of our in-country team will accompany you to show you how to use the local transport system and ensure that you are happy and comfortable doing so before you start making the journey on your own.

 Your flight to Ghana should arrive at Accra Kotoka International Airport (airport code ACC) on your programme start date.
 Your return flight or onward travel should be arranged on your programme end date.

 To book your flights, please contact the Real Flights team on 01892 277037 or [email protected] who will do their best to get you the best deal on the day.
 Please provide them with your full name as it is stated in your passport.
 Before you make the call please make sure you have your required departure dates, return dates and other details you may require.

 The minimum age for this programme is 18 years.

 A 3 month tourist visa is required for entry into Ghana.
 The application process takes 10-15 working days, so please allow plenty of time for your application.
 Please ensure your passport is valid, with at least six months validity remaining from the date of your planned return.
 It is your responsibility to obtain the necessary visas for your time away.